CHOUMMANIVONGDimitri/Eye4Tap-version1.0/README.md

 ## Concept

 This template is meant to serve as a foundation for every P2/P3 following the React-Express-MySQL stack, as learned in Wild Code School.
+This template is a custom version modify by Bouman.
 It's pre-configured with a set of tools which'll help students produce industry-quality and easier-to-maintain code, while staying as simple as possible to use.

 ## Setup & Use